daniel-sudz/etabeta/README.md

 Fullcalendar is js library that creates a pretty calendar view.
 It is nice as it allows data to be pulled from google calendar, which means that code does not need to be updated to update the events displayed in the calendar.

+Bootsrap is a popular css library created by Twitter for rapid devolopment of websites.
+They feature a nice set of docs that you can use to find a component that you want to add.
+Example link: https://getbootstrap.com/docs/4.3/components/navbar/.
+Bootsrap is automatically linked to any html file added to the source folder.

 ## Installation